 I aim to see any new patient within one week (except during vacation times) for an initial appointment.

 You can contact me directly to make an appointment.
 Before you come, you will need to obtain a referral letter (not a GP Mental Health Care Plan) from your GP.
 You will need to renew this referral before expiry.

 Fees will be discussed when we meet.
-Fees are guided approximately by those advised by the AMA, though we take each person's financial circumstances into account.
+We take each person's financial circumstances into account.
 Please see more details on the FAQ page